-Any development in Renhold must:
+'Any development in Renhold must:

+- a) Respect the rural character and historic environment. - b) Preserve separation between the Bedford urban area and the parts of Renhold that are closest to it to avoid physical and visual coalescence. - c) Protect and enhance the significant views identified in the Renhold Green Infrastructure Study. - d) Conserve and enhance the open countryside, biodiversity and wildlife habitats including Local Green Space designation and green space improvements. - e) Upgrade and extend public footpaths and bridleways where possible to provide a multifunctional Green Infrastructure network which encourages non-vehicular travel'.

+Local Green Spaces

-- a) Respect the rural character and historic environment of the Parish. - b) Preserve separation between the Bedford urban area and the parts of Renhold that are closest to it to avoid physical and visual coalescence. - c) Protect and enhance the significant views identified in the Renhold Green Infrastructure Study. - d) Conserve and enhance the open countryside, biodiversity and wildlife habitats including Local Green Space designation and green space improvements. - e) Upgrade and extend public footpaths and bridleways where possible to provide a multifunctional Green Infrastructure network which encourages non-vehicular travel. - 6.17 Local Green Spaces: The following seven sites in Renhold were assessed in the GI Study as complying with the designation criteria for Local Green Spaces and are therefore proposed for designation in the Neighbourhood Plan: - a) Village Hall grounds (to preserve an area designated for wildflower planting). - b) Renhold Primary School playing field (to preserve a space used for outdoor sport and recreation). - c) All Saints Churchyard (to preserve a space for quiet contemplation). - d) Little Early Grove and Great Early Grove (to conserve ancient woodland and a County Wildlife Site). - e) Renhold Sports Field including rough grassland area to north (to preserve an area used for sport and recreation and an area to the north that was formerly used as such). - f) The northern extension of Bedford Cemetery (to preserve space for quiet contemplation). - g) Pedleys Field Norse Road Greenspace (to preserve the largest area of publicly accessible greenspace in the parish).
+- 6.11 The Renhold GI Plan also identified a number of sites for Local Green Space designation.
+Local Green Space designation is provided for in the National Planning Policy Framework and allows communities to identify and protect areas that are of value to the community through Local and Neighbourhood Plans.
+The designation should only be used where: - a) The green space is in reasonably close proximity to the community it serves. - b) Where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife. - c) The green area concerned is local in character and is not an extensive tract of land. - 6.12 The following seven sites in Renhold were assessed in the GI Plan as complying with the designation criteria for Local Green Spaces and are therefore proposed for designation in the Neighbourhood Plan: - a) Village Hall grounds. - b) Renhold Primary School playing field. - c) All Saints Churchyard. - d) Little Early Grove and Great Early Grove. - e) Renhold Sports Field (including rough grassland area to north). - f) The northern extension of Bedford Cemetery. - g) Pedleys Field (Norse Road Green Space).